 High Income Clientele

 Renters of single family homes have changed as the economy has changed.
 Property owners are seeing more stable and reliable tenants in their single family homes than with multifamily housing.
-RPM SAC-METRO, the top rated Sacramento property management company recently reviewed results released by the U.S. Census which states that the number of high income renter-occupied households was increasing faster than owner-occupied households.
+RPM Select, the top rated Sacramento property management company recently reviewed results released by the U.S. Census which states that the number of high income renter-occupied households was increasing faster than owner-occupied households.
 They defined high income renters as those making $150,000 annually or more.
 The stigma that once surrounded the term “renter” is obsolete.

-If you have a single family home for rent and need a management company, you can put your trust in SAC-METRO.
+If you have a single family home for rent and need a management company, you can put your trust in Select.
 Single family homes make up 70 percent of our nationwide portfolio.
 We have more than 30 years of experience in the property management industry and have proven to our clients that we know this business better than our competitors.
 If you want the best, call us today.